assessment

 Deadlines

 Submission deadlines must be heeded: the University has regulated that essays will attract a penalty of 5% for each day they are late.
-If you foresee difficulties in meeting the deadline, it is imperative that you contact the Director of Undergraduate Studies (see below).
+If you foresee difficulties in meeting the deadline, it is imperative that you contact the Module teacher and your Personal Tutor as soon as you are able.
 The deadlines for essay submission for this course are as follows:

 Essays should be submitted on Tabula, with a cover sheet included, before 12 noon on or before the date posted.
 Anonymity of marking is an adopted principle of the University for both assessed essays and examinations.
 Please be sure to include the cover sheet, with your student number clearly marked (not your name).

-Please refer to the departmental handbook and the document ‘Advice on writing essays’ for further information about assessment criteria and marking.
-This is available online.
+Please refer to the departmental handbook and our Moodle page for further information about assessment criteria, marking, and essay extensions/flexible deadlines, use of AI, and avoiding plagiarism.